GLEON/glmtools/README.md

 On Windows: This is trickier.
 CRAN does not contain a Windows binary install for the ncdf4 library (as of right now, 2013-05-02).
-I have included a separately distributed version in the "lib" subdirectory that works on the 32-bit version of Windows R (I think v2.15-ish).
+I have included a separately distributed version in the "lib" subdirectory.
 To install, type

-    install.packages('%path%/lib/ncdf4_1.4.zip')
+    install.packages('%path%/lib/%arch%/ncdf4_1.4.zip')

-where %path% is the location of the rGLM directory.
+%path% is the location of the rGLM directory.
+%arch% is the architecture (32 or 64 bit) you use to run R. You probably use x64.